NordicSemiconductor/pc-nrfconnect-launcher/README.md

 A [Getting started guide](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.tools/dita/tools/nRF_Connect/nRF_Connect_intro.html?cp=4_2) is available on the nRF Connect product pages.

+# Proxy settings

+To configure nRF Connect for use behind a proxy, see [proxy settings](https://github.com/NordicSemiconductor/pc-nrfconnect-core/blob/master/doc/proxy-settings.md).

 # Creating apps

 To create your own app, follow the documentation on the [project wiki](https://github.com/NordicSemiconductor/pc-nrfconnect-core/wiki).
 Have a look at the [RSSI viewer app](https://github.com/NordicSemiconductor/pc-nrfconnect-rssi) to see how a real-world app can be implemented.
 There is also a [boilerplate app](https://github.com/NordicSemiconductor/pc-nrfconnect-boilerplate) that can be used as a starting point.